WOLF'S DEN

 WANTING LIST

-In the past I have given out refernces to anyone who asked, but some situations have come up and my costumer's kindness have been abused.
-I now will only give out information and refereces to people serious and intending on purchasing a piggie.
+In the past I have given out references to anyone who asked, but some situations have come up and my costumer's kindness have been abused.
+I now will only give out information and references to people serious and intending on purchasing a piggie.
 In some cases I can even arrange a meeting with past customers and their piggies.

-I do apologize to any perspective new owners or customers, but in todays society I can understand my past customers wearyness to have strangers contact them.
+I do apologize to any perspective new owners or customers, but in todays society I can understand my past customers weariness to have strangers contact them.

-I am however happy to give out USDA, and vet referneces upon request.
-I also always have all of our inspection reports form all our licesing, permits, insurence, certificates, USDA, and vets available for veiwing.
+I am however happy to give out USDA, and vet references upon request.
+I also always have all of our inspection reports form all our licensing, permits, insurance, certificates, USDA, and vets available for viewing.

 FARM VISITS